CUAHSI/GHCN-Transducer/GHCN/README.md

 6. While executing the GhcnHarvester.EXE connects to the GHCN website and populates the Variables, Sources, Qualifiers, Sites and SeriesCatalog tables in the ODM database.
 Progress report of the update including errors and exceptions is saved in a log file in the same directory as the EXE.

 ## Setup Instructions for GHCN-Service
-1. Setup and run GHCN-Harvester as described above
+1. Setup and run ChcnHarvester.EXE as described above
 2. Open the solution GhcnWebService.sln in Visual Studio
 3. Edit the file ConnectionStrings.config: fill in the correct database server, database name, database user and database password for the ODM database.
+- NOTE: For improved security we recommend setting up a separate MSSQL database user account with read-only data access permission to be used by GhcnWebService
 4. Build the solution
 5. Copy the whole content of the "GhcnWebService" folder to your a folder on IIS Web server where you want to publish the web service